= Top southern state :

 only available for totals, not available for all indicators

 Percent of North Carolina 35-44-year-olds earning a living wage.
 A living wage is defined as earning a family income equivalent to 300% or more of the federal poverty line.

-Slightly more than half—54%—of North Carolina’s mid-career adults (35-44) had a family income greater than 300% of the federal poverty line in 2019.
-This proportion was 66% in Virginia, the top-performing southern state.
-In Texas and Georgia—two southern states with similar costs of living to North Carolina—the share of adults earning a family-sustaining wage in 2019 was comparable to our state: 56% in Texas and 55% in Georgia.
+Slightly more than half—57%—of North Carolina’s mid-career adults (35-44) had a family income greater than 300% of the federal poverty line in 2021.
+In 2021, a single adult with no children living in North Carolina would need to earn an annual income of at least $35,665 to meet this threshold.
+In Virginia, the top-performing southern state, the proportion of 35-44 year olds earning a family-sustaining wage was 67%.
+In Texas and Georgia—two southern states with similar costs of living to North Carolina—the share of adults earning a family-sustaining wage in 2021 was comparable to our state: 56% in both Georgia and Texas.
 On average, Southern states have lower living wage values than other states while the poverty line is the same value everywhere in the United States.
 This means that 300% of the federal poverty line means something very different in North Carolina than it does in New York or California.

 A family-sustaining or “living wage” is defined by the MIT Living Wage Calculator as earning enough to cover necessary expenses—such as food, medical care, childcare, housing, and transportation—without having to rely on financial assistance from other sources.

 An increase in the percent of North Carolina 35-44-year-olds earning a living wage may indicate:

 North Carolina needs 119,624 more 35-44-year-olds earning a family-sustaining wage to meet the statewide goal.